wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 == Changelog ==

+= 3.0.9 - Released on 14 Nov 2025 =
+* New: multi-conditional-based funnel and bump visibility.
+* New: Compatibility with the latest WP 6.8.3 and WC 10.3.5
+* Fix: Deprecate issue fixes.

 = 3.0.8 – Released on 16 Sep 2025 =
 * New: Add labels to the post and pre-funnel offer
 * New: Compatibility with the latest WP 6.8.2 and WC 10.1.2